 You can view and print the quick guides for all the pages in the treating prostate cancer section.

 Hormones occur naturally in your body.
 They control the growth and activity of normal cells.
-Cancer of the prostate depends on the male hormone testosterone to grow.
+Cancer of the prostate gland depends on the male hormone testosterone to grow.
 So lowering the amount of testosterone in the body can reduce the chance of an early prostate cancer coming back after treatment.
 Or it can shrink an advanced prostate tumour down or slow its growth.

 Sometimes hormone therapy can make advanced prostate cancer symptoms disappear completely.
 This kind of treatment usually works well for a few years.
 After that, the cancer often stops responding to the hormone treatment and starts to grow again.
 There are various treatment options when that happens.

 If you have a very early prostate cancer that can be cured with radiotherapy or surgery, and is at a low risk of coming back, you won't need to have hormone therapy.